friesey/preservation-tools/documentation.md

 ## PdfHeaderChecker

+*Group*: PDF examination

+*Short summary*: Handy for Exception handling, omitting files and PDF files which might break the program.
+Determines encryption (very general) and if PDF is PDF/A (also very general).

 Some files break the program as the functions used within are not meant for them, e. g.
 Non-PDF-files, too large PDF-files, encrypted PDF files, PDF files with missing "%PDF"-Headers, too broken PDF-files etc.

 Therefore, the **PdfHeaderChecker** has been implemented.